MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/enterprise-scale-landing-zone.md

 ---

 # Enterprise-scale support for SAP on Azure construction set

-Enterprise-scale construction sets provide specific architectural approach and reference implementation that enables effective construction and operationalization of platform workload landing zones within the Cloud Adoption Framework Enterprise scale landing zone.
+Enterprise-scale construction sets provide specific architectural approach and reference implementation that enables effective construction and operationalization of platform workload landing zones within the Cloud Adoption Framework enterprise-scale landing zone.
 After you have successfully implemented an enterprise-scale landing zone, they can use the SAP on Azure construction set.
-Review the enterprise-scale [overview](/azure/cloud-adoption-framework/ready/enterprise-scale/) and [implementation guidance](/azure/cloud-adoption-framework/ready/enterprise-scale/implementation) before deploying the SAP on Azure construction set.
+Review the enterprise-scale [overview](../../ready/enterprise-scale/index.md) and [implementation guidance](../../ready/enterprise-scale/implementation.md) before deploying the SAP on Azure construction set.

 ## Adopting the SAP on Azure construction set